Applied Physiology MA

 Research Seminar (minimum of 3 points)

 Registration and attendance at a research seminar is required for all who choose the Integrative Final Project option.
-Students should expect to register for seminar during all semesters when working on an Integrative project, with at least 3 points over one or more semesters.
-Students who have selected the Comprehensive Examination option and who are interested in research may elect to attend the research seminar; this course can count toward the Movement Science (BBSR) elective.
+Students should expect to register for seminar during all semesters when working on an integrative project, with at least 3 credits over one or more semesters.
+Students who have selected the comprehensive examination option and who are interested in research may elect to attend the research seminar; this course can count toward the Movement Science (BBSR) elective.

 It is recommended that students who come in without prior formal study in Kinesiology, Movement or Exercise Sciences take one or more of the following courses in addition to the program requirements outlined above.
 Some of these courses can be taken in the summer so a summer semester start may be advisable.
 Students should consult with their program advisor about taking additional courses.
 The courses that may be recommended can include one or more of the following: